-Warren Buffet is credited with the quote: “Only when the tide goes out do you discover who’s been swimming naked.”
+Warren Buffett is credited with the quote: “Only when the tide goes out do you discover who’s been swimming naked.”

 Friday’s closing prices among some of the heavily interconnected mega Wall Street banks and insurance companies known to be counterparties to Wall Street’s derivatives appeared to show who’s swimming naked in the realm of derivatives – naked meaning who has sold derivative protection (gone short the risk) on something that is blowing up.